katekazane/bggn213/class09/class09.md

     ## 5                 0.07678 NA
     ## 6                 0.12440 NA

-The last row has an undefined value, we also want to exclude diagnosis and patient IDs before we analyze all of this information.
-We'll only be using columns 3 to the next to last column.
-Now we're going to look at the number of patients and features.
+The last row has an undefined value, and we also want to exclude diagnosis and patient IDs before we analyze all of this information.
+(For both ease and in the real world confidentiality).
+We'll only be using data from column 3 to the next to last column.

+Here we're going to look at the number of patients (rows) and features (columns/categories).

 ``` r
 #number of patients